+Date:

+Reference e No :

+To,

+Name of Profe essional (Valuer)

+<addre< td="">ESS></addre<> ESS>

-Subject: Appointment as registered valuer to determine Fair Value and Liquidation Value of (name of Corporate Debtor) under the Insolvency and Bankruptcy Code, 2016.
+Value of f ointment as registered valuer to determine Fair Value and Liquidation (name of Corporate Debtor) under the Insolvency tcy Code, 2016.

-Dear <Name of Professional>,
+Dear <n< td="">ame (of Professional>,</n<> ame (of Professional>,

-- (a) Provide reference of the Quotation. - (b) Brief description of the engagement, say estimation of fair and liquidation valuation of assets of Corporate Debtor as per the Insolvency and Bankruptcy Code, 2016.
+(a) Provide reference of the Quotation.

+(b) Brief description of the engagement, say estimation of fair and liquidation valuation of assets of Corporate Debtor as per the Insolvency and Bankruptcy Code, 2016.

-The following paragraphs may form part of this overall outline:
+The follo wing paragraphs may form part of this overall outline:

-- (a) Brief about the Company
+(a) Brief about the Company

-- (b) Purpose of Engagement
+(b) Purpose of Engagement

-- (c) Scope of Engagement
+(c) Scope of Engagement

-- (d) Timeline for Completion of assignment
+(d) Timeline for Completion of assignment

-- (e) Engagement Fees and Billing Arrangement
+(e) Engagement Fees and Billing Arrangement

-- (f) Non- disclosure of Confidential information (for detailed note please refer Section- I part B of this book)
+(f) Non- disclosure of Confidential information (for detailed note please refer Section- I part B of this book)

-- (g) Conflict of Interest
+(g) Conflict of Interest

-- (h) Limitation of Liability
+(h) Limitation of Liability

-- (i) Legal Action Limitation
+(i) Legal Action Limitation

-- (j) Termination of Engagement
+(j) Termination of Engagement

-- (k) Governing Law
+(k) Governing Law

-- (I) Assignment terms

-Yours Sincerely,
+(l) Assignment terms Yours Sincerely,